5afe/safe/README.md

 - Describe use case scenarios in the 01_main.rst document.
 - You will find further information in other files in the _template directory.

-When you have a core of your draft ready, submit a pull-request with a `[WIP]` in the title, and include other people to specification writing, user interface design and so on.
+If you have a first complete list of Problem statement, input, output and use case scenarios, then you can open a pull-request with `[WIP]` in the title.

-After you specified 20% of the requirements that cover 80% of work, you can put the specification in review, unless you explicitly want to finalize everything before moving forward to development.

 Merged specifications considered ready for planning future releases and starting the development.